Evaluating Campus for

 ALL are welcome: students, faculty, staff, and community members!

 Volunteers will walk the perimeter of a set of campus buildings on a 90-minute long walking route and record details about any found dead or injured birds and their location.
 Volunteers can sign-up for one or more routes a week.
+And UW students can monitor buildings for 2 credits a quarter!

 Meet Our Team